 Educate Patients on Post-Injection Care

-Explaining the dangers of Botox and teaching the patients about post-injection care is crucial to ensure the best possible results and minimize the chances of complications.
-Advise your patients to avoid rubbing or massaging the injection site for at least 24 hours post-treatment.
-Encourage them to avoid strenuous physical activity or excessive sun exposure for 24-48 hours post-treatment.
+Explaining the dangers possible from the use of Botox, and teaching the patients about best practices for post-injection care, is crucial in ensuring the best possible results, also for minimizing the chances of complications.
+Advise your patients that it is best to avoid rubbing or massaging the injection site for at minimum 24 hours post-treatment.
+Encourage them to avoid stress caused by physical activity or excessive sun exposure for the 24-48 hours period, post-treatment.

 Patient Follow-up